Evernote/evernote-sdk-android/README.md

 In order to run the sample code, you need a user account on the sandbox service where you will do your development.
 Sign up for an account at https://sandbox.evernote.com/Registration.action

-The instructions below assume you have the latest [Android SDK](http://developer.android.com/sdk/index.html) and [API 17](http://developer.android.com/tools/revisions/platforms.html#4.2) installed.
-The instructions for eclipse are based on [Eclipse Juno](http://www.eclipse.org/downloads/) and [latest Android development tools](http://developer.android.com/tools/sdk/eclipse-adt.html).
-The instructions for Intellij are based on [Intellij IDEA 12 Community Edition](http://www.jetbrains.com/idea/download/index.html) and is our recommended IDE.
+The instructions below assume you have the latest [Android SDK](http://developer.android.com/sdk/index.html).

 Sample App
 ----------
-The sample application HelloEDAM demonstrates how to use the Evernote SDK for Android to authentication to the Evernote service using OAuth, then access the user's Evernote account.
+The sample application 'Evernote SDK Demo' demonstrates how to use the Evernote SDK for Android to authentication to the Evernote service using OAuth, then access the user's Evernote account.
 The sample code provides mutliple activities that show notebook listing, note creation, and resource creation in two scenarios: A plain text note creator and an image saver.

 ### Running the sample app from Android Studio
 To build and run the sample project from Android Studio: